This article was last updated on: October 2018

 I love the Airbus but the other Aeroplanes gave Eldorado (Bogota’s Airport) some flavour.
 Cubana already took the Il-62 off the flight line.

-So while waiting I tried to pass the time with a public Wi-Fi that asked me to scan my passport on some machine so it would give me a paper with a password.
+So, while waiting, I tried to pass the time with a public Wi-Fi that asked me to scan my passport on some machine so it would give me a paper with a password.

 The other choice was to have an active mobile phone line in China, but that wasn’t my case, so no joy was to be had.

 I had chosen it on purpose, so I could experience those Soloviev D-30KU engines of the M model I was going to fly (the earlier Il-62 models used Kuznetsov engines).
-And also, so I could see what was below me.
+And also, so that I could see what was below me.

-I was going to be flying over North Korea no less!
+I was going to be flying over North Korea, no less!

 Play the take-off video so you can listen to the symphony.

 Space was not much.
-In fact, the table would touch my torso if I extended it (and I am only 1.80m, nothing extraordinary).
+In fact, the tray table would touch my torso if I extended it (and I am only 1.80m, nothing extraordinary).

 But this in no way hindered me from enjoying the flight like a toddler (all in all I still am one, and every day it gets worse, especially when it’s about Airplanes).

 Other than that, it was an ordinary seat.
-The exception being that the back would go all the way down if I pushed it forward, I have never seen such a thing on a western Aeroplane.
+The exception being that the back would go all the way down if I pushed it forward, I have never seen such a thing on a western Airplane.

-Beside me was a person from North Korea (very few of them can go out, but they exist), and another one from the Netherlands.
+Besides me was a person from North Korea (very few of them can go out, but they exist), and another one from the Netherlands.

-When the North Korean guy was filling his immigration form, I tried to take a peek at his passport like an old woman in a balcony of a small town to see whatever I could.
+When the North Korean guy was filling his immigration form, I tried to take a peek at his passport like an old woman on a balcony of a small town to see whatever I could.
 I was VERY curious to see a passport from there.
 I saw something, but not much.